UK stock market hits record as manufacturers win business

-LONDON (AP) — Britain’s leading stock index has struck a record high as a closely monitored survey showed manufacturers in the country expanding at their highest tick in 30 months.
+LONDON (AP) — Britain’s main stock index struck a record high Tuesday as a survey showed manufacturers gaining business from the slide in the value of the pound since the country’s decision in June to leave the European Union.

+In early-afternoon trading, the FTSE 100 index was up 0.5 percent at 7,182.
+Though the index is down slightly from its earlier all-time high of 7,205.21, it remains on course to better the previous record closing high of 7,142.83.

-One of the main reasons why the FTSE 100 has hit a series of highs over the past few months relates to the near 20 percent fall in the value of the pound since June’s vote to leave the European Union.
+One of the main reasons why the FTSE 100 has hit a series of highs over the past few months relates to the near 20 percent fall in the value of the pound across an array of currencies since June’s “Brexit” decision.
+On the eve of the vote, the pound was trading as high as $1.50.
+Now it’s around $1.23.

-A weaker pound can help exporters win business in international markets.
-That was further illustrated in a survey of manufacturers that showed new business orders up strongly in December.
+A weaker pound can help exporters win business abroad and paradoxically boosts the earnings of many companies listed on the FTSE 100 that make the bulk of their revenue in other currencies.
+They include oil giants BP and Shell, mining firms Anglo American and BHP Billiton, and Europe’s largest bank, HSBC.

 Most Read Stories